csyork19/Proving-Grounds/Nickel/Nickel.md

 ```

 ### Credentials discovered (if any)
-Possible creds discoverd from the process output from the curl POST request on port 8089.
+Possible creds were discovered from the process output of the curl POST request on port 8089.
 ariah - Tm93aXNlU2xvb3BUaGVvcnkxMzkK

 ### Ports Info